 The other problem with one pieces is that we’re going on a beach vacation, and I intend to spend all day in my swimsuit, and I would prefer not to have to strip to go potty.

 So after weeks of ordering (and returning) other suits, trying on other suits, and a big ol’ debacle of an attempt to make my own, it finally occurred to me to go back to Old Navy and find a coordinating bottom (heck, at this point I was ready to go with basic black on bottom if nothing came up, but I found a zig-zag print that had this color in it) and then turn this top into a tankini.

-I have two other tankinis, both from BC, and I couldn’t wear either of them because of that ring of skin between the top of my bikini bottom and the bottom of my tankini.
+I have two other tankinis, both from BC (before children), and I couldn’t wear either of them because of that ring of skin between the top of my bikini bottom and the bottom of my tankini.
 Also, I hate the loose tankinis that just float up when you get in the water, defeating the whole extra coverage thing a tankini wearer is probably going for.

 So I cut this swimsuit off right at the top of the legholes, ensuring that it would reach to my bikini bottoms without the skin tire in the middle.
 The control max lining and my finishing will ensure that it won’t float up.
 Win/Win for me!

 If you look closely on the right and left, you can see how the elastic from part of the leg holes is still attached.
 To match this (and keep my top down) I cut 3/8 elastic to the same length as the now raw edges, one piece for the front and one for the back.